v3cube/uber-clone/README.md

 •	In-App Chat, Voice & Video Call: WebSocket & SocketCluster

-Uber Clone App Key Features
+Taxi Booking App App Key Features
 ============================
 **Biometric Authentication Login:** iPhone users can log in to the app using their Face ID.
 Android users can log in using a fingerprint scan.